aceyan/UE4_GPGPU_flocking/README.md

-# UE4 GPGPU Flocking/Boids Master branch
+# UE4 GPGPU Flocking/Boids master branch

 This DEMO used GPGPU to implement boids algorithm in UE4 and achieved the flocking movement of 10,000+ objects.
 It runs in 60FPS on my laptop with GTX1660Ti, windows 10-64bit.
 The UE4 version being used is UE4 4.25 preview 7.
 (Update:
 UE4 4.25.0 is relased now.
 This DEMO has been tested in UE4 4.25.0.)